 You will be taught not only how to take blood, but also how to prepare the samples for lab testing.
 You will also learn the basics, of course, plus different techniques that are used to correctly and safely handle, store, test, and transport the blood taken.

-This course will give you a certificate for phlebotomy training.
-If you want national testing, it will cost and additional $105.
+This course will give you a certificate in phlebotomy training.
+If you want national testing, it will cost an additional $105.
 If you have a national certificate, you will be able to get a job in different states.

 This is another school that is an American Heart Association authorized training center.
 There are two different courses available.

 The first is a National phlebotomy course.
-This course includes a 3 day hands on training for blood drawing, along with different reading assignments.
+This course includes a 3-day training course for blood drawing, along with different reading assignments.

-Following, there is an optional 20 or 30 hour volunteer program with local hospitals, clinics, and donation centers.
+Following, there is an optional 30-hour0 hour volunteer program with local hospitals, clinics, and donation centers.
 This volunteer work will help you when applying for jobs, as employers want to know that you have experience.

 The total time of the course is 50 hours.
 It costs $399, plus a $35 national exam fee.